A Remark on Gelfand Duality for Spectral Triples: The Metric Functor

 Unfortunately, at this stage, we cannot present a statement involving the category of all Abelian spectral triples.
 The above result raises naturally the issue of decomposing (Abelian) spectral triples in terms of irreducible components.

-\begin{remark} In restriction to the subcategory $\Mf_d$ of \emph{dimension-preserving} smooth isometries (i.e.~isometric immersions with fiberwise isomorphic tangent maps), the metric Connes-Rennie-Varilly functor $\Cg$ is an anti-equivalence between $\Mf_d$ and the subcategory ab-$\Sf^m_d$ of metric morphisms of direct sums of irreducible Abelian spectral triples with the same dimension.
-In a similar way, denoting by $\Ns(\Cf)$ the nerve of the category $\Cf$, i.e.~the groupoid of isomorphisms of $\Cf$, we have that $\Cg|_{\Ns(\Mf)}$ is an anti-equivalence between $\Ns(\Mf)$\footnote{The nerve of $\Mf$ (always a subcategory of $\Mf_d$) is actually the ``disjoint union'' of denuberable ``connected components'' consisting of the categories of smooth bijective isometries of $n$-dimensional spin manifolds.} and the nerve $\Ns(\text{ab-}\Sf^m)$. \end{remark}
+\begin{remark} In restriction to the subcategory $\Mf_d$ of \emph{dimension-preserving} smooth isometries (i.e.~isometric immersions with fiberwise isomorphic tangent maps), the metric functor $\Cg$ is an anti-equivalence between $\Mf_d$ and the subcategory AS-$\Sf^m_d$ of metric morphisms of direct sums of irreducible Abelian spectral triples with the same dimension.
+In a similar way, denoting by $\Is(\Cf)$ the groupoid of isomorphisms of $\Cf$, we have that $\Cg|_{\Is(\Mf)}$ is an anti-equivalence between $\Is(\Mf)$ and the groupoid $\Is(\text{AS-}\Sf^m)$.
+The groupoid of isomorphisms of $\Mf$ (always a subcategory of $\Mf_d$) is actually the ``disjoint union'' of denumerable ``connected components'' consisting of the categories of smooth bijective isometries of \hbox{$n$-dimensional} spin-manifolds. \end{remark}

-\section{Metric and Spin Categories.}
+\section{Metric and Spin Categories}

 We now proceed to establish a connection between the category $\Sf^m$ of metric spectral triples and the categories of spectral triples $\Sf$ (respectively real spectral triples $\Sf_r$) introduced in~\cite[Section~2.2-2.3]{BCL3} and briefly recalled in section~\ref{sec: sf}.